machinesmith42/frex-/README.md

 }
 ```

-And add FREX to your dependencies
+And add FREX+ to your dependencies

 ```gradle
 dependencies {